ounziw/jaaddress/README.md

  'ajaxzip' ... whether you use ajaxzip3(inserts the prefecture and address when you enter the zipcode) or not.

- 'ssl' ... whether your form(s) is SSL or not.

  'zip' ... the zipcode textbox is 'two' (two boxes, %3d-%4d style) or 'one' (one box, %7d style).

+Note: 'ssl' setting is no longer necessary.
+Ajaxzip3 handles ssl/non-ssl environments.

 License
 =======